ngless-toolkit/ngless/docs/contents/Functions.rst

 Map
 ---

-The function map, maps a NGOReadSet to reference.
+The function map, maps a ReadSet to reference.
 An example:

 ::